techmornach/http-rust/README.md

     println!("Generated Response: {}", response_str);
 }
 ```

+## License

+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](https://github.com/techmornach/http-rust/blob/main/LICENSE) file for more details.

 Feel free to customize and extend the library based on your specific use case and requirements.
 If you have any questions or encounter issues, please refer to the provided unit tests or reach out for support.